Cleveland's Old Brooklyn neighborhood, on the city's west side, is nestled between Brooklyn, Parma, and the industrial valley of the Cuyahoga River.

 The area was (and still is) known for its many greenhouses along Schaaf Road, some of the first in the country to grow vegetables in such structures.

 According to the 2010 census, there are 32,009 residents in Old Brooklyn.
 Ninety-one percent of the population is white, three percent are African-American, and six percent are Hispanic.
 The median household income in the city is $35,234.

-The majority of Old Brooklyn's housing (67 percent) consists of single family homes, the the balance being two and three-family dwellings.
-The neighborhood's South Hills area is one of the most desirable addresses within the City of Cleveland.
+The majority of Old Brooklyn's housing (67 percent) consists of single family homes, the balance being two and three-family dwellings.
+The neighborhood's South Hills area is one of the most desirable addresses in the City of Cleveland.

 Many distinctive churches dot the Old Brooklyn neighborhood.
 Some of the most interesting of these are St. Mary's Byzantine Church on State Road and Our Lady of Good Counsel on Pearl Road.